mementum/backtrader.blog/docs/posts/2016-09-17-notebook-inline/notebook-inline.rst

 .. post:: Sep 17, 2016
    :author: mementum
    :image: 1
+   :excerpt: 2

 Notebook - Automatic Inline Plotting
 ####################################

-Release ``1.9.1.99`` adds automatic inline plotting when running inside a *Jupyter Notebook*.
+Release `1.9.1.99` adds automatic inline plotting when running inside a *Jupyter Notebook*.

-Some of the questions around ``backtrader`` show people using the platform inside a *Notebook* and supporting this and making it the default behavior should make things consistent.
+Some of the questions around `backtrader` show people using the platform inside a *Notebook* and supporting this and making it the default behavior should make things consistent.